 Have you seen this animal?
 Report it now!

 Photos and accurate descriptions of where and when the animal(s) was sighted are critical when making a report.
 Detailed information allows the Victorian government to make a timely and positive identification.
-All reports are responded to as a priority and may result in trapping, surveillance and the removal of confirmed Cane toad.
+All reports are responded to as a priority and may result in trapping, surveillance and the removal of confirmed cane toad.

-Why is it important to report Cane toad sightings?
+It's important to report cane toad sightings

-Cane Toads pose an extreme threat to Victoria's native species.
+Cane toads pose an extreme threat to Victoria's native species.
 They compete for food, may carry new diseases and pathogens, poison with their toxic glands and can rapidly expand and colonise new areas.

-Cane toad are classified as a Controlled Pest Animal under the Victorian Catchment and Land Protection Act 1994.
+Cane toad are classified as a controlled pest animal under the Victorian Catchment and Land Protection Act 1994.
 The importation, keeping, breeding and trading of this species, without appropriate permits, is illegal and penalties apply.

-How to identify a Cane toad
+How to identify a cane toad

 The back of a cane toad ranges from light yellow, brown, reddish brown to almost black in colour.
 The underside of an adult toad is usually a dirty cream colour, whilst a juvenile has a grey and cream marbled pattern that is lost with age.

-They have a pointy snout with a prominent, bony ridge above the eyes and a visible ear drum.
+Cane toads have a pointy snout with a prominent, bony ridge above the eyes and a visible ear drum.